Masud8851/World-s-Famous-Prime-Mniters/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, I designed a site for Famous Prime Ministers in the world.
+From you will the -

+- About those Prime Ministers
+- Their salary
+- Even you know also about how many leader are Female.

 ### `npm start`